HZeyen/PyRefra/3_Running_PyRefra.md

      - only data visible on the screen (if zoomed)
      - all data, including possible data recorded before the trigger
      - all data recorded after the trigger
-   - Data of all shots or only of the active shot
+   - Data of all shots or only those of the active shot
    - Save all data in one single file (this file will be called prefix00000.sgy) or each shot in another file

 **$\textcolor{violet}{\text{Save SU}}$** (keyboard shortcut: **U**):

 Save data in SU format (e.g., to continue with Seismic Unix).
 The same dialog box as for SEGY storing appears.
-It seems that in SU format, several header words are not correctly filled in.
-Therefore, in my experience, it is better to save the data in SEGY format and use the following command n SU (Linux) in order to erase the file header and pass to SU format:
+It seems that in SU format, several header words are not correctly filled in by obspy.
+Therefore, in my experience, it is better to save the data in SEGY format and use the following command in Seismic Unix (Linux) in order to erase the file header and pass to SU format:
 `segyread tape=file_name verbose=1 | segyclean > data.su`

 **$\textcolor{violet}{\text{Save SEG2}}$** (keyboard shortcut: **2**):
 Save data in SEG2 format (e.g., if you have done quite a few corrections via file_corrections.dat or receiver_corrections.dat and/or a number of files were eliminated, and you want a new list with continuous file numbering).
 You may save just the gather on the screen or all available gathers (into a single file or every gather into its own file).
 You may write file-gathers or shot-gathers.
-If only the gather on the screen is to be saved, also only the corresponding type of gather is written, where receiver gathers and distance gathers cannot be stored, and a warning message appears.
+If only the gather on the screen is to be saved, only the corresponding type of gather may be written, however, receiver gathers and distance gathers cannot be stored, and a warning message appears.
 File gathers are written into the interactively chosen folder as “file_nnnnn.seg2” and shot-gathers as “shot_nnnnn.seg2”, nnnnn being the renumbered file number (starting at 1) or the shot number.

 **$\textcolor{violet}{\text{Save FWI}}$** (no keyboard shortcut):
-Save data only in binary format without any header (4 bytes)
+Save only data in binary format without any header (4 bytes)

 **$\textcolor{violet}{\text{Save ASCII}}$** (no keyboard shortcut):
 Save data in ASCII format